jlentink/assembla-merge-request-builder-plugin/README.md

 ## Webhooks
 * Make sure that you have Webhook Tool installed and you have a git repository in your space.
 If no, go to Admin -> Tools -> More -> Webhook section and click "Add" button.
 * You need to configure the Webhook Tool only once per each space.
 * Set Assembla webhook to trigger your Jenkins server.
 Go to https://www.assembla.com/spaces/`your_space_name`/webhooks.
-Create new webhook, select "Assembla Jenkins plugin" from template (Make sure "Code comments" and "Code commits" are checked in `Post updates about` section).
+Create new webhook, select "Assembla Jenkins plugin" from template, change your Jenkins server URL (Make sure "Code comments" and "Code commits" are checked in `Post updates about` section).

 ## Creating a Job